jnozzi/cocoadev.com/markdown/ScalingAView.md

 ----

-Hey, does anyone know a workaround for scaling a view containing an General/NSImageView?
+Hey, does anyone know a workaround for scaling a view containing an NSImageView?
 The image view bounds seem to change, but the rendered image always looks the same size, and does not expand to fit the new bounds.

-*I assume you're using something like     [imageView setImageScaling:General/NSImageScaleProportionally] and it isn't working?*
+*I assume you're using something like     [imageView setImageScaling:NSImageScaleProportionally] and it isn't working?*

 Yup.
-The image view itself is scaled alright, and I have tried General/NSImageScaleProportionally and General/NSImageScaleToFit.
+The image view itself is scaled alright, and I have tried NSImageScaleProportionally and NSImageScaleToFit.
 So when I "zoom in" real deep I have a giant image view, with a little teeny image at the bottom right corner.
 I think that it may be that scaling the image has to do with the frame, and not the bounds.

-*Have you tried setting the General/NSImageView's autosizing?*
+*Have you tried setting the NSImageView's autosizing?*

-[myImageView setAutoresizingMask:General/NSViewWidthSizable | General/NSViewHeightSizable]; /* Bitwise OR, not bitwise AND -- General/JonathanGrynspan */
+[myImageView setAutoresizingMask:NSViewWidthSizable | NSViewHeightSizable]; /* Bitwise OR, not bitwise AND -- JonathanGrynspan */

 Yes, but it's not the image view that is having sizing problems, it works fine.
 It is the image within the image view that does not scale right.